This document provides a set of design

 in your design.
 The guidelines presented in this document can improve productivity and avoid

 common design pitfalls.

-Early power estimation, thermal management option, planning for
+Power and thermal estimation, thermal management option, planning for

 configuration scheme, planning for on-chip debugging